-Provide details relating to the Event Logging system (where required) to be utilised in the Firebombing aircraft being tendered including an outline of how the data will be delivered into AFAMS.
+Provide details relating to the Event Logging system to be utilised in aircraft that are being tendered including an outline of how the data will be delivered into the Australian Fire Aircraft Monitoring System (AFAMS) (refer to clause 3 of Schedule A of NAFC's Specimen Contract for details of requirements).

-7.8.
+7.11.
 Aircraft Trend Monitoring Systems

-Provide the details of any automated engine and flight parameter monitoring and recording system (e.g. 'HUMS' type trend monitoring systems.).
+Provide the details of any automated engine and flight parameter monitoring and recording system (e.g. 'HUMS' type trend monitoring systems).
 Where an automated system is not used, include details on the tenderer's approach to manual trend monitoring.